Maintaining a Relationship With Both Sides of the Family

 Tips for maintaining a relationship with both sides of the family

-If you and your co-parent find that maintaining these relationship is very important to your child and the both of you measures should be taken regularly to keep these relationships strong and healthy.
+If you and your co-parent find that maintaining these relationships is very important to your child and the both of you measures should be taken regularly to keep these relationships strong and healthy.

 - Be sure to keep regular contact with you co-parent’s family.
 Make sure to give them a call or communicate somehow on holidays and birthdays.